World Heavyweight Wrestling Championship (original version): WCW World Heavyweight Championship

 The WCW World Heavyweight Championship's origin is traced back to a match which took place on January 11, 1991, where Ric Flair defeated Sting for the NWA World Heavyweight Championship.
 When WCW pulled out of the NWA in early 1991, Flair was recognized as the first WCW World Heavyweight Champion.
 The WCW International World Heavyweight Championship can be traced back to an incident in WCW's final split with the NWA in 1993, when Flair's NWA World Heavyweight Championship reign continued to be recognized as the WCW International World Heavyweight Championship.
 The two titles were unified in June 1994.
 The title was briefly defended in WWF following WWF's purchase of WCW in 2001 before being unified into the WWF Championship and retired.
 Chris Jericho unified the WCW World Heavyweight Championship with the WWF Championship at WWF Vengeance 2001.

-ECW World Heavyweight Championship
+Total Nonstop Action Wrestling

-The ECW World Heavyweight Championship's origin is attributed to a tournament which was held to crown a new NWA World Heavyweight Champion in 1994 in NWA Eastern Championship Wrestling.
-On August 27, 1994, Shane Douglas participated and won the tournament and discarded the NWA World Heavyweight Championship proclaiming himself the new Extreme Championship Wrestling World Heavyweight Champion.
-After this event ECW withdrew from the NWA and renamed itself Extreme Championship Wrestling.
-The title was decommissioned after ECW's bankruptcy in 2001 and subsequent purchase by WWE, then reactivated and competed for on the ECW brand of WWE from 2006 to 2010 when it was retired for the final time.
+TNA formed in May 2002 and established a partnership with the NWA, allowing TNA control of the NWA World Heavyweight Championship and NWA World Tag Team Championship.
+On June 19, 2002, TNA crowned the first NWA World Heavyweight Champion under their banner after Ken Shamrock won a Gauntlet for the Gold match at TNA's first weekly pay-per-view.
+On May 13, 2007, the NWA severed ties with TNA after the then-current NWA World Heavyweight Champion, Christian Cage, refused to defend the NWA World Heavyweight Championship against wrestlers from other NWA territories.
+A brand new TNA World Heavyweight Championship was first won by Kurt Angle who won it at the 2007 edition of Sacrifice by defeating Cage and Sting.
+This title however neither claimed lineage to nor was linked to the Original World Heavyweight Championship.